top of page

 7. Where can I pick up a Pilgrim Passport in Tui?

-'Credencial' - the Pilgrim Passport is available in the Cathedral of Tui.
-Usually open 10.45am - 2pm and 4 - 8pm.
+'Credencial' - the Pilgrim Passport where you collect stamps - is available in the Cathedral of Tui.
+The Cathedral is a must visit and is usually open 10.45am - 2pm and 4 - 8pm.

 Sello is the Spanish word for “stamp” or “seal,” and these precious stamps go hand-in-hand with the Credencial.